JimiSweden/modern-react-with-redux-2019-streams-with-hooks/README.md

 Run 'yarn install' to fetch node modules
 Then 'yarn start' to run the project

-### Use Chrome and add on "redux dev tools" to debug the redux state
+*Use Chrome and the add on "redux dev tools" to debug the redux state*

 ## To enable the api (saving and fetching data)
 Start the api server (json-server) in a console